umar-TradeVerse/liquidity-bot/README.md

 # TradeVerse Liquidity Bot

-An automated futures trading bot on **CoinDCX**, trading a liquidity-sweep reversal strategy across 8 symbols (ETHUSD, SOLUSD, XRPUSD, TAOUSD, AEROUSD, LTCUSD, ICPUSD, KAITOUSD), 15-minute candles, 5:30 AM–11:00 PM IST daily.
+An automated futures trading bot on **CoinDCX**, trading a liquidity-sweep reversal strategy across 10 symbols (ETHUSD, SOLUSD, XRPUSD, TAOUSD, AEROUSD, LTCUSD, KAITOUSD, DEXEUSD, RIFUSD, ZAMAUSD), 15-minute candles, 5:30 AM–11:00 PM IST daily.

+**Symbol restructuring (2026-07-28):** ICPUSD was replaced with DEXEUSD, RIFUSD, and ZAMAUSD after a BTC-correlation screen (90-day daily returns) showed these three move meaningfully more independently of BTC than ICP did, similar to how AERO and KAITO already behaved relative to the rest of the lineup.
+Candidates were also screened for Shariah-compliance concerns (interest/yield-farming-based business models) before being shortlisted — this is not a substitute for your own or a scholar's review, just an initial filter.

 ## Strategy summary